aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 The enemy was also made a little slower than the defender, by specifying that the time taken for it to move in any direction is 0.2 "seconds", which is more than the (default) of 0.1 "seconds" of the potentials where the Event's duration is undeclared.

-Figures 6-9 show some more commented screenshots that illustrate the execution of this program in the REPL.
+Figures 6-10 show five more commented screenshots that illustrate the execution of this program in the REPL.

 #figure(
 	image("figures/defender1.png", width: 80%),